voucherifyio/sdk-python-openapi-based/docs/CustomersApi.md

 with voucherify_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = voucherify_client.CustomersApi(api_client)
-    limit = 56 # int | A limit on the number of objects to be returned.
-Limit can range between 1 and 100 items. (optional) page = 56 # int | Which page of results to return. (optional) email = 'email_example' # str | Limit the customers to the ones that have this specific email address. (optional) city = 'city_example' # str | Limit the customers to the ones that are located in the specified city. (optional) name = 'name_example' # str | Filter customers by the name property. (optional)
+    limit = 56 # int | Limits the number of objects to be returned.
+The limit can range between 1 and 100 items.
+If no limit is set, it returns 10 items. (optional) page = 56 # int | Which page of results to return.
+The lowest value is 1. (optional) email = 'email_example' # str | Limit the customers to the ones that have this specific email address. (optional) city = 'city_example' # str | Limit the customers to the ones that are located in the specified city. (optional) name = 'name_example' # str | Filter customers by the name property. (optional)